annagiuliam/weatherApp/README.md

 How the app works: the user inputs the name of a city and the app returns the current weather in that location.

+To use the app, follow this link: https://annagiuliam.github.io/weatherApp/

 ## Preview ##
 ![weather app preview](./src/images/weatherAppCropped.gif)